 2. Sydney’s Property Market Trends

-Sydney’s recent unprecedented market boom saw the city experience its highest rate of capital growth of any capital city over the last decade.
+Sydney’s recent unprecedented market boom saw the city experience the highest rate of capital growth of any capital city over the last decade.

 Just to make things clear…

 The Sydney market is still growing, but while in the past it was speeding along in 5th gear, it’s now slowed down to third or fourth gear.
 But it’s not in reverse!